srlemke/SimHUB-on-Linux-V2/README.md

  default wine prefix to not receive any game shared memory.

 If you want a fully working SimHUB:
- You may use the other script from this github, that installs per game and can read game m
+ You may use the other script from this github, that installs per game and read game shared memory properly.